 Step 4: Data Return

-Once a sample has been successfully analyzed, the laboratory sends the resulting data to 23andMe along with the barcode that came with the sample.
+Once a sample is successfully genotyped, the laboratory sends the resulting data to 23andMe along with the barcode that came with the sample.
 This allows us to return the information to the proper account and begin interpreting your data.